-Staring at the pile of gear and knowing that my training had thorough and thoughtful brought a smile to my face, a smile of confidence.
-Eventually I was able to turn the chaos of gear into the right selection of equipment, clothing and food that I would need.
+Staring at the pile of gear and knowing that my training had been thorough and thoughtful brought a smile to my face.
+A smile of confidence.
+Eventually I was able to turn the chaos of gear into the right selection of equipment, clothing, and food that I would need.

-The next day I met Jared in SLC and we were driven to our drop off in the Uinta’s by Jared’s co-worker Dave.
+The next day I met Jared in SLC and we were driven to our drop-off in the Uintas by Jared’s co-worker Dave.
 We slept as near the trailhead as we could, hindered by a deep stream crossing that kept us from getting the final mile or so the the actual trailhead.
 The following morning, with slight hints of dawn on the horizon, we set out.
-Over the next thirty two hours and fifty minutes we would summit every 13,000’ peak in the state of Utah.
-The vast majority of the fifty eight miles would be on loose, unstable,, and sketchy talus.
-As with any effort of this magnitude both Jared and I experienced some low patches, but I can confidently say that the training and preparation had paid off.
+Over the next 32 hours and 50 minutes we would summit every 13,000-foot peak in the state of Utah.
+The vast majority of the 58 miles would be on loose, unstable,, and sketchy talus.
+As with any effort of this magnitude, both Jared and I experienced some low patches, but I can confidently say that the training and preparation had paid off.
 Overall I felt strong, and capable.

-Jared Campbell and I established a new fastest known time for climbing the nineteen Utah 13ers by nearly four hours, but that is not what I am happiest about.
-I am extremely pleased that I went in to the mountains that day prepared enough that it was not a sufferfest.
+Jared Campbell and I established a new Fastest Known Time for climbing the 19 Utah 13ers by nearly 4 hours, but that is not what I am happiest about.
+I am extremely pleased that I went into the mountains that day prepared enough that it was not a sufferfest.
 The training had prepared my body and mind in such a way that, although very difficult, I realized this success with joy, and that is why I train.

 Luke Nelson is a Physician’s Assistant, husband, father of three, and ultrarunner proudly supported by Patagonia, La Sportiva, Zeal Optics, GU Energy, and Uphill Athlete.